ndlng717/superstore-powerbi-dashboard/README.md

 - The West region leads, with strong performance driven by California

 ## 🛠 Tools Used
-- Power BI
+- Power BI (Data Visualization)
-- DAX
+- DAX (Data Analysis Expressions)
-- Power Query
+- Power Query (Data Transformation)

 ## 📄 Project Files
 - Power BI file (.pbix)
 - Dashboard export (.pdf)

+## ▶️ How to Use
+- Use slicers to filter by Year and Quarter
+- Navigate between pages using the top menu
+- Right-click on a customer to access detailed drill-through insights

 ## 📊 Dashboard Preview